It's 2050 And This Is How We Stopped Climate Change

 We now store electricity so that it's always there when we need it.
 With batteries, of course, but in lots of other ways, too.
 For instance, cities are using electricity to heat and chill massive tanks of water, which then heat or cool buildings at any hour of the day or night.

-Sally Benson, director of the Climate and Energy Project at Stanford, is so ready to take the leap and imagine this zero-carbon world 2050, it's a little startling.
+Sally Benson, co-director of the Stanford Precourt Institute for Energy, is so ready to take the leap and imagine this zero-carbon world 2050, it's a little startling.

 "I regularly take a helicopter, an electric helicopter, from here to San Francisco," she assures me, totally deadpan.

-"You can run a helicopter off batteries?"
+"You can run a helicopter on batteries?"
 I ask, not quite believing it.

-"Oh yes!
-Oh God yes.
-That happened a long time ago," Benson laughs.
+"Oh, yes!
+Oh, God, yes.
+That happened a long time ago," Benson says, laughing.
 "That happened in the 2030s.
 That was great."

 But she says that even in this all-electric world, there are some holdouts.
 Some things have just been really hard to electrify.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.